Syd Matters: 2020–2023: Hiatus and anniversary releases

+2024–present: Touring comeback and A Gospel of Some Sort

+In November 2024, the band performed a new song titled "The Holy Ghost" during an appearance on the Radio France station France Culture.
+The band also announced they were recording new songs.

+In November 2025, the band's social media became active again, with the band announcing a show at L'Olympia for November 2026.
+In March 2026, Morali announced the band would be having additional Europe tour dates from October to December 2026.

+On 29 April 2026, the band released the song "Many Years in the Making", their first new music release in over 15 years.
+A month later on 28 May, the song "Nuclear" was released.
+On 4 June, the band announced their fifth album A Gospel of Some Sort with a release date of September 4, 2026.

 Media appearances

 Morali's songs "To All of You" ("American Girls") and "Hello Sunshine", a Super Furry Animals cover, were featured in the television series The O.C. in season 3's The Party Favor and season 4's The Metamorphosis, respectively.
 Additionally, "Obstacles" and "To All of You" were featured in Dontnod Entertainment's 2015 video game Life Is Strange.
 Morali also composed the original score for the game.
 The soundtrack to Life Is Strange won numerous awards including: best soundtrack at the 2015 PlayStation Universe awards, best soundtrack at the Game Informer Best of 2015 awards and best soundtrack at the Titanium Awards.
 Following this, Morali also collaborated with director Rémi Chayé to create the score for the animated film Long Way North (2015), where he included two tracks by Syd Matters in the soundtrack.
 In 2020, Syd Matters performed a composition of The Metamorphosis by Franz Kafka for French Radio in which the book was read by actor Micha Lescot with accompanying music.